 “Haskell,” he replied, giving Flint’s fleshy hand a firm shake.

 “A pleasure, Haskell, a pleasure.
-My companions carried on to Fisherville and I’m lookin’ to take up with some others.
-I was considerin’ that merchant, since the man clearly has an appetite, but he already has a cook and I suspect ye’ll make fer more pleasant company.”
+My companions went on to Fisherville and I’m lookin’ to take up with some others.
+I was considerin’ that merchant--the man clearly has an appetite--but he’s already got a cook.
+Besides, I suspect ye’ll make fer more pleasant company.”

-“I’m flattered, Flint.
-I would be glad to share a fire, particularly if you can turn my provisions into something a bit more enticing!”
+“Gladly: sit, sit!
+I’d be happy for some company, especially if you can turn my provisions into something a bit more enticing.”
 Haskell smiled and waved his salted beef.

 “Challenge accepted, young sir!”
 Flint said with a wink.
-He set down his heavy pack with a clatter of pots and pans.
+He dropped a bulging sack with a clatter.

-Bror and Tor were the two mercenaries who had gambolled their way up and down the line earlier in the day.
-Their high spirits notwithstanding, they were rough characters clad in worn, iron studded leather armour.
-Then there was Corben, the teamster whose wagon Haskell had rescued at the junction, plus Corben’s taciturn mule Donner, happily cropping grass at the roadside.
+They built a fire with pine and elm from thickets below the hill and were soon taking their ease around a growing fire.
+Three other travellers joined them.
+Bror and Tor, the mercenaries who had gambolled their way up and down the line, were rough characters clad in worn, iron-studded leather armour.
+There was Corben, the teamster whose wagon Haskell had rescued at the junction, and his taciturn mule Donner, happily cropping grass nearby.

-Flint began to demonstrate his prowess by cooking a thick pottage of cured beef and root vegetables from their pooled provisions, plus some of his own “secret ingredients”.
-The rich stew bubbled invitingly in a red-orange ceramic pot suspended over hot coals, the aroma drawing envious glances from other groups in the darkening afternoon.
+Flint, true to his promise, was cooking a thick pottage of cured beef and root vegetables from their pooled provisions, plus some of his own “secret ingredients”.
+The rich stew bubbled invitingly in a burnt orange ceramic pot, the aroma drawing envious glances from other groups in the darkening afternoon.

-Several yards away, the merchant began to castigate his cook over the quality of his meal--the man’s irate voice startling several birds into flight.
+Several yards away, the merchant castigated his cook over the quality of his meal, startling several birds into flight.

-The five new companions sat in silence with the pot simmering between them.
-Haskell took in the gloomy undergrowth and smiled.
-“My nursemaid used to frighten me with stories as a child: ‘Them woodland goblins’ll come and ’et ye ’less ye mind yer manners, young man!’” he parroted shrilly, snatching up a switch and brandishing it for effect.
+The five strangers sat in silence with the pot simmering between them.
+Haskell decided to break the awkwardness.
+He took in the gloomy undergrowth and chuckled.
+“My nursemaid used to frighten me with stories as a child: ‘Them woodland goblins’ll come and ’et ye ’less ye mind yer manners!’” he parroted, snatching up and brandishing a switch.

-“Nah, no goblins up this way--not for a long time now,” Corben said then spit into the brush.
+“Nah, no goblins up this way for a long time now,” Corben said then spit into the brush.

-“Soo’tlandr, beeye settlin’n B’rderto’n?”
+“So o’tlandr, beye settlin’n Borderto’n, then?”
 Bror, the shorter of the two mercenaries, rattled at Haskell.

 “. . .
 Yes,” Haskell nodded uncertainly.

-“Ach, weebe a’doin’ ta’same, toran’me.
-We heartell th’coin flow likewater down thataway,” he finished with a nod.
-Bror jerked a thumb at Haskell as he turned to his companion: “This’un be a’ritegiant o’a’man, ehTor?”
+“Webe doin’th’same, Toran’me.
+Th’coin flow like water down thataway, theysay.”
+Bror jerked a thumb at Haskell and turned to his companion: “This’un be a’right giant’o’a’man, ehTor?”

-Tor, who stood a solid six feet, was a silent and imposing figure.
-Despite his grim aspect, he smiled readily, evident from the deep creases at the corners of his mouth and eyes.
+Tor was six feet, silent, and imposing, yet smiled readily, evident from the deep creases at the corners of his mouth and eyes.

-Tor deadpanned something in his thick language that threw Bror into a fit of laughter.
+Tor deadpanned something in his thick language, throwing Bror into a fit of laughter.

-“Maybe you will come cook for us?
-It would be nice to have a warm fire and some good, hot food in the wilderness,” Haskell suggested.
+“You could cook for us: It’d be nice to have some hot food in the wilderness,” Haskell said.

 Flint frowned.
 “I think I’ll try m’luck at somethin’ a bit more usual, if ye take my meaning.”
 He passed the skin to the teamster beside him.